os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 - **Frequently used data** is stored in physical memory
 - **Infrequently used data** is stored in external storage
-- Running programs **use virtual memory address** without needing to be concerned with whether they are stored in physical memory or external storage
+- Running programs **use virtual memory address**, no need to care about whether they are stored in physical memory or external storage

 ![bg right:50% 95%](figs/os-mem-mgr.png)